chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/composite-component.md

 commit: 'e81ad71'
 ---

-Last chapter we built our first component; this chapter extends what we learned to build TaskListComponent, a list of TaskComponents.
-Let’s combine components together and see what happens when more complexity is introduced.
+Last chapter, we built our first component; this chapter extends what we learned to make TaskList, a list of Tasks.
+Let’s combine components together and see what happens when we introduce more complexity.

-## TasklistComponent
+## Tasklist

 Taskbox emphasizes pinned tasks by positioning them above default tasks.
-This yields two variations of `TaskList` you need to create stories for: default items and default and pinned items.
+It yields two variations of `TaskList` you need to create stories for, default and pinned items.

 ![default and pinned tasks](/intro-to-storybook/tasklist-states-1.png)

 Since `Task` data can be sent asynchronously, we **also** need a loading state to render in the absence of a connection.
-In addition, an empty state is required when there are no tasks.
+In addition, we require an empty state for when there are no tasks.

 ![empty and loading tasks](/intro-to-storybook/tasklist-states-2.png)

 ## Get setup

-A composite component isn’t much different than the basic components it contains.
+A composite component isn’t much different from the basic components it contains.
 Create a `TaskList` component and an accompanying story file: `src/app/components/task-list.component.ts` and `src/app/components/task-list.stories.ts`.

 Start with a rough implementation of the `TaskList`.
-You’ll need to import the `Task` component from earlier and pass in the attributes and actions as inputs and events.
+You’ll need to import the `Task` component from earlier and pass in the attributes and actions as inputs.

 ```ts:title=src/app/components/task-list.component.ts
 import { Component, Input, Output, EventEmitter } from '@angular/core';